FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 ## How to calculate "Base Damage" & "Total Damage"
 When determining a creature's Base Damage for attacks and items, use the following: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs
 Total Damage gains additional benefits like this: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs x Damage Bonuses x Crit
+### Keeping Track of Items and their Damage/Effects
+Because of the sheer amount of the list, it's advised to keep track of your items, damage, and effects as a small chart and list; please use the following examples:

+**Item Name**
+**Effect Desc.:** General description of the item's effects **Primary Effect/Damage Numbers:** (Creature's BD) + (1 per level above 1) + ((1/2/3/5 based on Weapon Item Rarity) per Weapon Item Bonus) x Buffs = Base Damage Dealt per-hit / (Creature's BD) + (1 per level above 1) + ((1/2/3/5 based on Weapon Item Rarity) per Weapon Item Bonus) x Buffs x Damage Bonuses x Crit Damage = Total Damage Dealt per-hit
+**Secondary Effect/Damage Numbers:**
 ## Dissection of certain stats and mechanic functions (Mostly for GM's sake)
 - Stats
-	- Attack Speed - Increases the user's Attack Roll per-stack; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user gains either an additional Offensive Action or converting that Offensive Action into a bigger Bonus for Attack Rolls.
-You can use any number of Offensive Actions during your Turn, with the rest of the Actions becoming an additional Attack Bonus.
+	- Attack Speed - Increases the user's Attack Roll by +1 per-stack; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user can either opt to gain an additional Offensive Action at the cost of a lower Attack Roll for all attacks, or converting that Offensive Action into a bigger Bonus for existing Attack Rolls.
-	- Movement Speed - Increases the user's Dodge Roll per-stack; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user gains either a forgo other benefits for their Dodge bonus, a Sprint Speed Buff (+25% per stack), or a Search Bonus.
+	- Movement Speed - Increases the user's Dodge Roll by +1 per-stack and Speed by 5ft per 4 stacks; each time a Stack-Bonus is reached, usually referenced as reaching multiples of an item-number, the user can either opt to gain an additional Defensive Action if the Cooldown of their Skill or Equipment allows them, a Sprint Speed Buff (+25% Movement Speed before Sprint per stack), a Search Bonus (+1 per stack), or can forgo any other benefits for an improved Dodge Bonus and larger Speed Economy.
 You can't benefit from a Sprint Speed Buff and Search Bonus simultaneously.
 	- Sprint Speed - Sprinting Doubles your Movement Speed, also improving your Dodge Bonus by the same amount, but in exchange disables the user's ability to use all Skills and Offensive Actions unless the ability states the ability to do so; in exchange for 1 Offensive Action, the user can use the Tactical Retreat Manoeuvre to instantly start Sprinting to run away from combat.
 		- Dodge Bonus - A constantly active bonus for an actively-engaged fighter; a must for anyone attempting to avoid taking damage from threats.
 Many things grant it, but some things can reduce it or take it away; if you're left stuck in the air with no ability to fly, jump out of the way, or an inability to Move, your Dodge Bonus is completely negated, and in some cases, turn attacks into guaranteed hits.
-	- Stack Bonus - When you have enough stacks of an item, you can get a Stack Bonus; depending on the Stat that gives the Bonus, it can give different benefits such as: Additional Offensive Actions, Sprint Speed Buff, or Search Bonus.
-Attack Speed gives an Offensive Stack Bonus while Movement Speed gives a Defensive Stack Bonus.
+	- Stack Bonus - When you have enough stacks of an item, you can get a Stack Bonus; depending on the Stat that gives the Bonus, it can give different benefits such as: additional Offensive Actions, higher Attack Rolls on Offensive Actions, additional Defensive Actions, Sprint Speed Buff, a Search Bonus, or a Dodge Bonus.
 	- Armour - Reduces Contact Damage taken if an Attack doesn't exceed the Player's Base Hit DC; for each point of Armour, it increases the Base Hit DC of the Player before Dodge Bonuses are applied.
 When an attack would hit and deal damage to the Player, and the attack would only be Targeting the Base Hit DC, if it meets but doesn't exceed the DC, roll a d50; the result reduces the amount of damage taken by 50-99%, down to a minimum of 1; if the attack would exceed the Hit DC, roll a d50 for a reduction result of 0-49%, down to a minimum of 1.
 	- Health Regeneration - At the start of each creature's Turn in a Round, they gain HP equal to the Base HP Regen; negated by Malachite (anti-heal Debuff), outside of combat the HP Regen is applied each second instead of every Turn (6 seconds) of combat, while in-combat they can only heal at the start of their Turn.
-	- Critical Strikes - A chance to increase your total damage by double the output.
+	- Critical Strikes - A chance to increase your total damage by double the output, .
 Effects like Healing, Buffs, and Debuffs do not benefit from Crits.
 	- Weapon Item Bonus - For each Item the Player has collected that's considered a Weapon, increase the Base Damage the user deals by 1/2/3/5 per item and stack based on the rarity of the Item itself.
 	- Hit DC - The number that determines what number needs to be rolled to meet and land a Hit on a Target to deal damage.
 - Conditions